-This is the 21st Sunday in Ordinary Time.
+This weekend we celebrate the 27th Sunday in Ordinary Time.

 ~ Msgr.
 Bob